 3. I took a 300-level HSS course in previous years and I’ve heard that HSS can now count in advanced studies.
 Is that right?

 Answer: Not exactly.
-The General Studies council passed a proposal for all HSS coursework to count in the society category of general studies beginning fall of 2012.
+The Elon Core Curriculum council passed a proposal for all HSS coursework to count in the society category of the Elon core beginning fall of 2012.
 Any HSS 300/400-level coursework taken prior to fall of 2012 will not count in advanced

 4. Can 300/400 liberal studies courses for the Advanced Studies area come from the same discipline?

 5. Can a 300-level English literature count in Expression and Advanced Studies.

 Answer: No. Courses do not double count within the Elon core any more than they double count within the major.
 Just as a required course in the major will not double count as a major elective, neither will required courses within the Elon core double count.
 (The only exception is ELR.
 For example, a study abroad course may satisfy a requirement in the core curriculum and satisfy ELR.)
 Questions about where courses are placed on the degree audit should be addressed to Jim Donathan in Academic Advising.